What is Cloud Computing? Definition, Types, & Benefits

 6. Enhanced Performance:

-• The result is improved application speed with lower network latency and cost advantages due to economies of scale.
+- The result is improved application speed, lower network latency, and cost advantages due to economies of scale.

 Types of Cloud Computing:

 Not every cloud computing model is appropriate for every situation, nor are all clouds equal.
-To help provide the ideal solution for your needs, several distinct models, types, and services have developed over time.
+Several distinct models, types, and services have developed over time to help provide the ideal solution for your needs.
 The three types of cloud computing include:

 1. Private Cloud: